Databus Logo

 Rotational Motion, Mechanics, Electromagnetism, Optics, Modern Physics.
 HD vector diagrams for circuits, ray tracing, free-body diagrams.
 Numerical with units and significant figures.

-Mechanics + Electrodynamics + Modern Physics ≈ 70-75% of weightage.
+Mechanics + Electrodynamics + Modern Physics carry a large share of the weightage.

 🧪